Ciaonan Street

 Ciaonan Street (橋南老街 (桥南老街, Ciáonán Lǎojie, Qiáonán Lǎojiē)) is a historic street in Yanshuei District, Tainan, Taiwan.

 Name

 Ciaonan means south of the bridge, in which the bridge mentioned crosses a small water body that once formed part of Yuejin Harbor.

 History

-The road went into decline since 1900 when Yuejin Harbor was closed.
+The street was once a bustling gathering area for merchants due to the existence of the nearby Yuejin Harbor.
+After the harbor was closed, the area went into decline since 1900.
 In late 2000s, the street was revamped and houses along the road were cleaned up and repainted.

 Architecture

 Ciaonan Street is the oldest street in Yanshuei.
-There are hundred years old blacksmith shops and historic buildings along the street.
+There are old blacksmith shops and historic buildings along the street.

 Transportation

-The road is accessible by bus from Xinying Station of Taiwan Railways.
+The road is accessible by bus from Xinying Station of Taiwan Railway.